 Yang Li1, Xiaobo Ren2, Jianying He1, Zhiliang Zhang1,*

-1 NTNU Nanomechanical Lab, Department of Structural Engineering, Norwegian University of Science and Technology (NTNU), Richard Brikelandsvei 1A, N-7491Trondheim, Norway
+1 NTNU Nanomechanical Lab, Department of Structural Engineering, Norwegian University of Science and Technology (NTNU), Richard Birkelandsvei 1A, N-7491Trondheim, Norway

-2 SINTEF Materials and Chemistry, Richard Brikelandsvei 2B, N-7465 Trondheim, Norway
+2 SINTEF Industry, Richard Birkelandsvei 2B, N-7465 Trondheim, Norway

 Abstract: The brittle-to-ductile transition (BDT), no matter what the dominated mechanism is, dislocation nucleation or dislocation motion, is not an intrinsic phenomenon of material, and depends not only on the strain rate but also on the constraint at crack tip.
 However, few work has been performed to study the effect of constraint on BDT.
 In this study, a dislocation mobility based continuum model is employed to model BDT behavior of single crystal iron under different loading rate.
 The local distribution of stress and triaxiality ahead of crack tip have been analyzed to reveal the mechanism.
-Two scenarios of T-stress implementation in the model has been adopted to investigate the effect of constraint on the BDT.
-The mechanism of the effect of constraint on BDT is discussed.
-A quantitative relation between fracture toughness and T-stress has been found so that the BDT curve of material with constraint can be estimated with a reference BDT curve.
+Two scenarios of T-stress implementation in the model have been adopted to investigate the effect of constraint on BDT.
+A quantitative relation between fracture toughness and T-stress has been established so that the BDT curve of material with constraint can be estimated with a reference BDT curve.
 Moreover, a solution to build a temperature-dependent effective surface energy law is introduced, which facilitates the cleavage fracture assessment.

 Keywords: Dislocation mobility; Single-crystal; Brittle-to-ductile transition (BDT); Loading rate;